KenPainter/GenLogic/docs/examples/automations/sum-automation.md

 ## Performance Considerations

 ### Advantages:
-- **Real-time Updates**: Balances are always current
+- Real-time Updates: Balances are always current
-- **No Batch Processing**: Eliminates need for nightly calculation jobs
+- No Batch Processing: Eliminates need for nightly calculation jobs
-- **Scalable**: Performance doesn't degrade with transaction volume
+- Scalable: Performance doesn't degrade with transaction volume
-- **Memory Efficient**: No need to load all transactions for balance calculation
+- Memory Efficient: No need to load all transactions for balance calculation

 ### Monitoring:
 - Watch for trigger execution time in high-volume scenarios